Domain-based Message Authentication, Reporting and Conformance (DMARC) is an email authentication and security policy protocol.

 Reporting to HTTP or other protocols may be implemented in the future, but is currently not supported.

-DMARC failure reporting (previously known as forensic reporting) is a DMARC feature that would allow for real-time reporting of emails that fail alignment.
+DMARC failure reporting (previously known as forensic reporting), sometimes also called 'ruf' reporting, is a DMARC feature that would allow for real-time reporting of emails that fail alignment.
 In practice this feature is rarely supported by DMARC capable email servers.
 Mostly due to the potential high volume of reports and privacy concerns as the report may contain information about the email content.

 Failure reporting is set up using the